leipero/QEMU-VM/README.md

 # Single GPU passthrough auto configuration script

 ## What this is
 An attempt to make auto configuration script for single GPU passthrough scripts by Yuri Alek.
 Ideally, this script will attempt to get information about GPU, CPU, IOMMU groups, modules, paths etc. and configure it properly, attempting to make as littile assumptions as possible.
-Still, some assumptions are made, and most important one, it assumes that system have single GPU.
+Still, some assumptions are made.
 Script attempts to be as modular as possible, it should be easy to edit, add or remove functionality.
-Some functionality is not implemented or it is removed, if you need such functionality, feel free to change and improve the script, or visit Yuri's page on gitlab (I would recommend that in any circumstance).
+Some functionality is not implemented, if you need such functionality, feel free to change and improve the script, or visit Yuri's page on gitlab (I would recommend that in any circumstance).

 ## How to use
 Script requires superuser.